History & Staff

 Our facilities now include: two funeral homes, two cemeteries, cremation center, mausoleums, columbarium, a monument company, new human and pet crematories and a pet cemetery.
 We are committed to serving the families who choose to rely on us.

 Our caring team of qualified professionals is available at all times to answer your questions and guide you through the process of making funeral arrangements.
 If you have any questions, please call 217-875-2004 or 217-429-5439.

 Our Valued Staff

-John Renfro, President of Operations
+John Renfro, Sr. VP of Operations

 David Goebel, General Manager/Funeral Director

 David grew up on a farm in rural central Illinois the fifth of eight children.
 He began working at an early age on the family farm and as he got older he would accompany his father as he went to help in his uncle’s funeral home in his hometown of Morrisonville.